Accelerating Iterative SpMV for Discrete Logarithm Problem Using GPUs: Comparative Analysis of SpMV Kernels

+As far as the ELL kernel is concerned, the padded rows have the same length.
+This yields a good balancing across the warps and the threads (cf. \textit{Occupancy} and \textit{Branch divergence} in the following table).
+The column-major ordering makes this kernel reach the highest cache hit rate.

+The CSR-S kernel suffers from low efficiency of memory access compared to CSR-V. In fact, with the kernel CSR-S, the threads with the same warp work on several lines simultaneously, which makes their access to tables \texttt{id} and \texttt{data} not contiguous.
+The kernel CSR-V better satisfies the GPU architectural specificities.

-Table~\ref{CSR-RV/SLCOO} compares several SLCOO kernels for different slice sizes.
+The next table compares the CSR-V kernel with several SLCOO kernels for different slice sizes.
 We remark that increasing the slice size improves the cache hit rate, since accesses on the source vector are less irregular.
-However, by making the slices larger, we increase the usage of shared memory proportionally to the slice size, which limits the maximal number of blocks that can run concurrently.
-This limitation of the occupancy yields poor performance compared to the CSR-RV kernel.
+However, by making the slices larger, we increase the usage of shared memory proportionally to the slice size, which limits the maximum number of blocks that can run concurrently.
+This limitation of the occupancy yields poor performance compared to the CSR-V kernel.
+Here, we consider an L1-oriented configuration (48kB L1, 16kB shared) of the on-chip memory.
+It is possible to move to a shared-oriented configuration (16kB L1, 48kB shared).
+This improves the occupancy, but degrades the cache hit rate, and finally does not improve the performances.